codee-com/open-catalog/Checks/PWR055/README.md

 data transfers between the host and the accelerator, specify how to execute the loop in parallel on the accelerator, as well as add the appropriate synchronization to avoid race conditions at runtime.
-Typically, minimizing the computational overhead of offloading is the biggest challenge to speedup the code using accelerators.
+Typically, minimizing the computational overhead of offloading is the biggest challenge to speed up the code using accelerators.

 > [!NOTE]